-Article 1 - Scope of applicability
+Article 1 Scope of applicability

-These Rules and Guidelines govern the Delft University of Technology's Aerospace Engineering Bachelor's and Master's degree programme, referred to below as the 'Programme'.
-Responsibility for the quality of the examination of the minor lies with the Board of Examiners of the programme(s) to which the minor belongs.
+These Rules and Guidelines govern the Delft University of Technology's ........
+[Bachelor's degree programme / Master's degree programme], referred to below as the 'Programme' [BACHELOR'S DEGREE PROGRAMME ONLY: Responsibility for the quality of the examination of the minor lies with the Board of Examiners of the programme(s) to which the minor belongs.
 Responsibility for the minor students lies with the Board of Examiners of the Bachelor's programme on which they are enrolled.
 If a minor does not belong to a particular programme, it is up to the coordinating faculty to determine which Board of Examiners the minor should be assigned to, with the understanding that this Board of Examiners is also responsible for the quality of the minor examination.
-The responsibility for minor students who are not enrolled on a Bachelor's programme is borne by the Board of Examiners referred to in the previous sentence.
+The responsibility for minor students who are not enrolled on a Bachelor's programme is borne by the Board of Examiners referred to in the previous sentence.]

-Article 2 - Definition of terms
+Article 2 Definition of terms

-The definitions of terms contained in Article 1.1 of the Dutch Higher Education and Research Act and Article 2 of the Aerospace Engineering Bachelor's and Master's degree programme Teaching and Examination Regulations are applicable.
+The definitions of terms contained in Article 1.1 of the Dutch Higher Education and Research Act and Article 2 of the .......
+[Bachelor's degree programme / Master's degree programme] Teaching and Examination Regulations are applicable.

-Article 3 - The Board of Examiners' working method
+Article 3 The Board of Examiners' working method

-- 1. In principle the Board of Examiners meets once a month, except in the months of July and August. - 2.
-The Board of Examiners may delegate certain clearly defined duties. - 3.
-The secretary to the Board of Examiners is charged with looking after the day-to-day affairs of the Board of Examiners. - 4.
-The members of the Board of Examiners decide jointly which of the members shall deputise for the chairperson in case of absence. - 5.
+- 1. In principle the Board of Examiners meets once a month. - 2.
+The Board of Examiners may delegate certain clearly defined duties. - 3. ..... is charged with looking after the day-to-day affairs of the Board of Examiners. - 4.
+The members of the Board of Examiners decide jointly which of them shall deputise for the chair in case of absence. - 5.
 The meetings are not public. - 6.
 In the event that a student submits an application or complaint to the Board of Examiners that involves an examiner who is a member of the Board of Examiners, the examiner concerned will have no involvement in the handling of the application or complaint and will temporarily leave the meeting. - 7.
 A report will be drawn up regarding the matters discussed at meetings. - 8.
-Every year, the Board of Examiners compiles a report on its activities in the previous academic year and sends this report to the Dean. - 9.
-Membership of the Board is typically for three years, with an extension for another three years.
+Every year, the Board of Examiners compiles a report on its activities in the previous academic year and sends this report to the Dean.

-Article 4 - Decisions taken by the Board of Examiners
+Article 4 Decisions taken by the Board of Examiners

 - 1. The Board of Examiners' rulings are based on a simple majority vote. - 2.
-If the votes are equally divided the chairperson of the Board of Examiners will have a casting vote unless the votes were cast by ballot. - 3.
+If the votes are equally divided the chair of the Board of Examiners will have a casting vote unless the votes were cast by ballot. - 3.
 If votes cast by ballot are equally divided, then a second vote by ballot will be held; if the votes are once again equally divided, the proposal being voted upon will be rejected.

-Article 5 - Appointment of examiners, external examiners and ad hoc committees
+Article 5 Appointment of examiners, external examiners and ad hoc committees